dch42/music_catalog/README.md

 # music-catalog
-Populates a SQLite database with information parsed from audio files and their tags:
+A simple script to populate a SQLite database with information parsed from mp3 files and their tags for easier searching and CSV export.

+Currently stores the following data:

 - Artist
 - Album Artist